A Call to All Houston Professional Latino Visual Artists

 The IUPLR is a national research consortium of 24 university-related centers and institutes that focus on developing the intellectual presence of Latinos in the U.S. The consortium is also a member of the National Hispanic Leadership Agenda, the nation’s oldest and largest collection of Latino civil rights organizations.
 The IUPLR’s signature event, Latino Art Now!, is the country’s premier national visual art forum that brings collectors, curators, artists, scholars and the public to address the contributions of Latino art to the nation.

 In 2017, the IUPLR selected the Center for Mexican American Studies (CMAS) as host of the Latino Art Now!
 Houston.
-From the beginning, CMAS conceptualized and proposed a digital registry that would become one of IUPLR’s national archives of digital registries and the first Latino visual art registry in Houston.
+From the beginning, CMAS conceptualized and proposed a digital registry that would become one of IUPLR’s national archives of digital registries and the first Latino visual artists registry in Houston.

-Since 2018 CMAS has engaged in research to create the Latino Houston Visual Art Registry.
+Since 2018 CMAS has engaged in research to create the Houston’s Latino Visual Art Registry.
 The registry will be released in different stages given that it will provide unique features valuable to art enthusiasts as well as scholars and the public.
 Currently, the first stage of the registry is available to users.
 This stage includes a boolean search based on name, gender, self-identification, country, and medium for relevant results.

 The final product will be available in the spring of 2020 as a celebration of LAN!
 Spring of Latino Art.
 This product will provide a first-of-its-kind visual artist registry.
 We’re trying to push the envelope and we hope you will be part of this effort.